 To you, swaddling might feel like being in a straitjacket.
 But to a crying, fussy baby, it’s like being back in the womb.
 How tight do you wrap this baby burrito?
-Snug enough so she can’t wriggle her arms and legs free.
+Snug enough so they can’t wriggle their arms and legs free.
 Make sure to always place them on their back.
 Stop swaddling when they are able to roll over on their own.

 Parents tend to cradle a colicky baby face-up, but that may not help.
-Instead, hold her face down -- with your hand under her belly and her head on your forearm.
-The pressure on her tummy can help relieve uncomfortable gas.
+Instead, hold their face down -- with your hand under their belly and their head on your forearm.
+The pressure on their tummy can help relieve uncomfortable gas.

 Turn On White Noise

-A little white noise can help your baby feel like he’s back in the womb.
+A little white noise can help your baby feel like they are back in the womb.
 There was a lot of whooshing and background noise in there.
-To re-create these soothing sounds, turn on a fan, put the bassinet near the dishwasher, run the vacuum, or tune a radio to static.
+To re-create these soothing sounds, turn on a fan, put the bassinet near the dishwasher, run the vacuum, turn on the shower, or tune a radio to static.
 You want a constant, low-level sound.

 Infants have a strong sucking instinct, so a pacifier can calm your colicky baby.
 Bonus: Studies show binkies may help prevent sudden infant death syndrome (SIDS).

 Make this sound right in your colicky baby’s ear.
 Don’t be timid.
-Shh loudly enough so that your baby can hear you over her own racket.
+Shh loudly enough so that your baby can hear you over their own racket.

 Take a Ride

 Babies in the womb get used to a lot of motion.
-Get your baby moving and he may go right to sleep.
-Put him in a swing.
-Cradle him in a rocking chair.
-Lay him in a vibrating infant seat.
+Get your baby moving and they may go right to sleep.
+Put them in a swing.
+Cradle them in a rocking chair.
+Lay them in a vibrating infant seat.
 You might even set out for a drive in the car, but don’t hit the road if you’re too tired.

 The soothing power of your own touch can work wonders on a colicky baby.
 Many babies love skin-to-skin contact.
 And studies show infants who are massaged seem to cry less and sleep better.
-Just undress your baby and use slow, firm strokes over her legs, arms, back, chest, and face.
+Just undress your baby and use slow, firm strokes over their legs, arms, back, chest, and face.
 It may calm you down as well.
 Check with your pediatrician before using any oils or lotions on your baby.

-For a gassy baby, rub his tummy in a clockwise motion, or bicycle his little legs to relieve some pressure.
+For a gassy baby, rub their tummy in a clockwise motion, or bicycle their little legs to relieve some pressure.

 Wear Your Baby

 In many cultures, infants spend much of the day in slings on their mothers' backs or chests.
-When you put a colicky baby in a sling or carrier, he can snuggle close and -- with luck -- may be lulled to sleep by your movement.
+When you put a colicky baby in a sling or carrier, they can snuggle close and -- with luck -- may be lulled to sleep by your movement.
 Slings can also give your aching arms a rest or free a hand to fix a sandwich. just remember that there should be no cooking, eating, or drinking anything hot while carrying baby in the swaddle.